NonaSuomy/PiKVM-V3-DIY-HDMI-Passthrough/README.md

 Install and link compiled ustreamer the same way as above.

-Then apply the same changes to /etc/kvmd/override.yaml as described in RPi4 above.
+Then apply the same changes to /etc/kvmd/override.yaml as described in PiKVM V4 above.

 ## Reverting Back To Stock